- Foreign & Commonwealth Office and Mark Simmonds

 - Part of:

-- UK prosperity and security: Asia, Latin America and Africa and Peace and stability in the Middle East and North Africa
+- UK prosperity and security: Asia, Latin America and Africa, Peace and stability in the Middle East and North Africa, and Central African Republic

 - 12 February 2014